broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 ## Tips and Suggestions

-* Accurate transcription start site annotations are critical
+* Accurate transcription start site annotations are critical.
-* Candidate region size is important to consider
 * We have found that ubiquitously expressed genes appear insensitive to the effects of distal enhancers.
 For completeness, this code calculates the ABC score for all genes and flags ubiquitously expressed genes.
-* Threshold vs sensitivity/specificity vs number/size of elements and signal-to-noise ratio of the epigenetic data

 ## Citation